Pairing(s): Hermione Granger x Draco Malfoy

 He licked his lips and closed his eyes.
 He hoped she punched him as he looked at her.
 Her face was turned down and away from him.
 He lifted her head on the edge of his hand and braced himself for the end.

 “Your parents were killed in an oil fire in Cambridge.
-The warehouse had a leak, and a guard threw a lit cigarette.
+The warehouse leaked, and a guard threw a lit cigarette.
 It spread through the whole neighborhood.”

 She frowned, “How did you know that?”